 I’m going to attempt to avoid spoilers here, so all I’ll say is that Shit Town is a beautiful, hypnotizing, heartbreakingly human story masquerading as a show riding the current wave of the popularity of True Crime podcasts.
 I say this now as much for myself as for those out there resisting listening to this podcast (I too was once in your ranks!): this is not a True Crime podcast.
 It’s more than that.
 It’s deeper than that.
 It’s the exploration of what it means to be part of human society and to be an outsider at the same time, and to make your way through life with that jarringly discordant relationship at the forefront of your existence.
 And Shit Town does this through the lens (mostly) of one man.

-That’s really all I have to say about it, other than that it’s so good I aim to relisten to the whole thing in the next month or so.
+That’s really all I have to say about it, other than that it’s so good I aim to relisten to the whole thing in the near future.
 So go.
 Listen.
 It’s one of the few times I recommend a full-on, uninhibited binge.

 All of them.

 If you like this podcast, you’ll probably like: